 Who is eligible to use the bulk feature?

-The Standard Bulk Datasets are available to customer with a Corporate Subscription level and pay the additional bulk feature upgrade fee.
+The Standard Bulk Datasets are available to anyone as a subscription.
 This will give those customers access to the entire list of standard bulk datasets available.

 The Custom Bulk Datasets are specialized because they will use the same resources to produce the standard datasets but are not shared among multiple customers.
 As such, these custom queries are quoted based upon the size and resource usage for that query.
-Corporate or Enterprise customers who already subscribe to the Standard Bulk Feature will be given a discount.
+These scheduled datasets start at $35/month for a subscription.

 How do I decide between Standard and Custom?

 There are two main areas to consider when determining which path to choose.
 Custom Bulk queries are always more expensive so the user will have to weigh the value of having the exact dataset they require.